zulip/zulip.github.io/gsoc-ideas.md

-Good preparation for either project is to (1) try out the app and see if you can find bugs or polish problems lacking open issues and report them and (2) be to fix some polish issues in either the Electron app or the Zulip web frontend (which is used by the electron app).
+Good preparation for either project is to (1) try out the app and see if you can find bugs or polish problems lacking open issues and report them and (2) fix some polish issues in either the Electron app or the Zulip web frontend (which is used by the electron app).

 ## Circulating proposals (February-April 2017)

-If you're applying to GSoC, we'd like for you to publicly post a few sections of your proposal -- the project summary, list of deliverables, and timeline -- someplace public on the Web, such as on your blog, sometime in February, March, or early April 2017.
+If you're applying to GSoC, we'd like for you to publicly post a few sections of your proposal -- the project summary, list of deliverables, and timeline -- some place public on the Web, sometime in February, March, or early April 2017.
 That way, the whole developer community -- not just the mentors and administrators -- have a chance to give you feedback and help you improve your proposal.
-This makes it easier for the whole community to give feedback and help you iterate.
-And it makes it easier for us to know who's applying, how many people are applying, and what they're interested in.

 Where should you publish your draft?
 Google Docs, your blog, Etherpad, Dropbox Paper, Medium, Dreamwidth, whatever -- any platform that